Aeroflot Flight 5143

 Aeroflot Flight 5143 was a scheduled domestic passenger flight between the Soviet cities of Karshi and Leningrad with a stopover in Ufa, operated by the Uzbek division of Aeroflot.
-On July 10, 1985, the Tupolev Tu-154 operating the flight was involved in an aviation accident when it crashed due to a high-attitude stall in the Kyzylkum Desert, near the city of Uchkuduk.
-The crash resulted in the deaths of all 200 occupants onboard the flight, making it the deadliest accident in the Soviet Union and Uzbekistan and the deadliest crash of Aeroflot's Tu-154s in service.
+On July 10, 1985, the Tupolev Tu-154 operating the flight crashed due to a high-altitude stall in the Kyzylkum Desert, near the city of Uchquduq.
+The crash resulted in the deaths of all 200 occupants onboard the flight, making it the deadliest accident in the Soviet Union and Uzbekistan, and the deadliest crash of a Tu-154.

 Aircraft

-The Tu-154B-2 registration CCCP-85311 was manufactured at the Aviakor Plant on November 30, 1978.
+The Tu-154B-2 registration CCCP-85311 was manufactured at the Aviakor plant on November 30, 1978.
 On January 2, 1979, the aircraft was transferred to the Ministry of Civil Aviation, which was given to the Tashkent Aviation Unit of the Uzbek Civil Aviation Directorate.
 It was powered by three Kuznetsov NK-8U turbofan engines.
 At the time of the accident, the aircraft accumulated 12,443 flight hours and 5,660 flight cycles.